nf-core/rnadnavar/README.md

 ## Note for beta testers

-Profiles have not been tested yet.
+Profiles have not been tested yet, please use the `-c` option as `nextflow run main -c conf/tcga_train_set. config`.
+Change the config option so it works on your end, I left as an example the one I am using for my analysis.
 At the moment to run  the pipeline you will need:

 - DNA and RNA tumour BAM/FASTQ files and DNA normal BAM file